 1 EXECUTIVE SUMMARY

-CISA is aware of a public report of vulnerabilities with proof-of-concept (PoC) exploit code affecting Mitsubishi Electric smartRTU (Versions 2.02 and prior) and INEA ME-RTU (Versions 3.0 and prior), remote terminal unit products.
+CISA is aware of a public report of vulnerabilities with proof-of-concept (PoC) exploit code affecting Mitsubishi Electric Europe B.V. smartRTU (Versions 2.02 and prior) and INEA ME-RTU (Versions 3.0 and prior), remote terminal unit products.
 According to this report, there are multiple vulnerabilities that could be exploited to gain remote code execution with root privileges.
-CISA has notified Mitsubishi Electric of the report and has asked them to confirm the vulnerabilities and identify mitigations.
-CISA is issuing this ALERT to provide early notice of the report and identify baseline mitigations for reducing risks to these and other cybersecurity attacks.
+CISA has notified Mitsubishi Electric Europe B.V. of the report and has asked them to confirm the vulnerabilities and identify mitigations.
+CISA is issuing this alert to provide early notice of the report and identify baseline mitigations for reducing risks to these and other cybersecurity attacks.

 The report included vulnerability details and PoC exploit code for the following vulnerabilities: